The most feared surf gangs in the world

 The Hawaiian group born in 2001, in Kauai, Hawaii, demands respect.
 The "Wolfpak" has been trying to manage the crowd factor on the North Shore of Oahu.
 Kala Alexander, the founder, doesn't allow drop-ins.

 "I don't care if it's Kauai or Brooklyn.
 And I believe wherever you go, locals have the right of way.
-That's how it should be, and how it used to be here", Alexander told.
+That's how it should be, and how it used to be here", Alexander once told.

 The "Hui O He'e Nalu", also known as the "Black Shorts" or "Da Hui", were founded by Eddie Rothman, in 1975, in Oahu.
-Initially, they were hired to water patrol surf contests, but their reputation involved trouble.
+Initially, they were hired to water patrol surf contests, but their reputation also involved trouble.

 In Australia, the "Bra Boys" had a member tattoo "My Brothers Keeper" across the front of their chests.
 Founded in Maroubra, Sydney, in the 1990s.